vimaexd/website/blog/06092025-linux/linux.md

-game compatibility on the whole is great (especially with Proton), but i have run into a few game-specific problems. games with restrictive anti-cheat can be hit or miss to run, due to some games forcibly disabling linux support even when technically possible. notably as of writing, **Fortnite** has linux support explicitly disabled in Easy Anti-Cheat. this means the only ways for me to play Fortnite are to buy a second gpu and make a Windows virtual machine with gpu passthrough, or use cloud gaming servies.
+game compatibility on the whole is great (especially with Proton), but i have run into a few game-specific problems. games with restrictive anti-cheat can be hit or miss to run, due to some games forcibly disabling linux support even when technically possible. notably as of writing, **Fortnite** lacks linux support in its implementation of Easy Anti-Cheat. this means the only ways for me to play Fortnite are to buy a second gpu and make a Windows virtual machine with gpu passthrough, or use cloud gaming servies.